 Overview of Lipoproteins

 As you may have known by now, triglycerides and other forms of lipids are nonpolar in nature.
-This means that by themselves, they would have some difficulty in traveling along the polar intravascular and interstitial spaces; this is where lipoproteins come in.
+This means that by themselves, they would have some difficulty in traveling along with the polar intravascular and interstitial spaces; this is where lipoproteins come in.

 Lipoproteins act as shuttles that contain triglycerides and cholesterols.
 They are essentially made up of a hydrophobic core composed of triglycerides and cholesterol esters, and a hydrophilic shell that contains apolipoproteins, phospholipids, and unesterified cholesterol molecules.